Mauna Kea: Alpine environment

 The summit of Mauna Kea lies above the tree line, and consists of mostly lava rock and alpine tundra.
 An area of heavy snowfall, it is inhospitable to vegetation, and is known as the Hawaiian tropical high shrublands.
 Growth is restricted here by extremely cold temperatures, a short growing season, low rainfall, and snow during winter months.
 A lack of soil also retards root growth, makes it difficult to absorb nutrients from the ground, and gives the area a very low water retention capacity.

 Plant species found at this elevation include Styphelia tameiameiae, Taraxacum officinale, Tetramolopium humile, Agrostis sandwicensis, Anthoxanthum odoratum, Trisetum glomeratum, Poa annua, Sonchus oleraceus, and Coprosma ernodiodes.
 One notable species is Mauna Kea silversword (Argyroxiphium sandwicense var. sandwicense), a highly endangered endemic plant species that thrives in Mauna Kea's high elevation cinder deserts.
 At one stage reduced to a population of just 50 plants, Mauna Kea silversword was thought to be restricted to the alpine zone, but in fact has been driven there by pressure from livestock, and can grow at lower elevations as well.

 The Mauna Kea Ice Age Reserve on the southern summit flank of Mauna Kea was established in 1981.
 The reserve is a region of sparsely vegetated cinder deposits and lava rock, including areas of aeolian desert and Lake Waiau.
 This ecosystem is a likely haven for the threatened ʻuaʻu (Pterodroma sandwichensis) and also the center of a study on wēkiu bugs (Nysius wekiuicola).

 Wēkiu bugs feed on dead insect carcasses that drift up Mauna Kea on the wind and settle on snow banks.
 This is a highly unusual food source for a species in the genus Nysius, which consists of predominantly seed-eating insects.
 They can survive at extreme elevations of up to 4200 m because of natural antifreeze in their blood.
 They also stay under heated surfaces most of the time.
 Their conservation status is unclear, but the species is no longer a candidate for the Endangered Species List; studies on the welfare of the species began in 1980.
 The closely related Nysius aa lives on Mauna Loa.
 Wolf spiders (Lycosidae) and forest tent caterpillar moths have also been observed in the same Mauna Kea ecosystem; the former survive by hiding under heat-absorbing rocks, and the latter through cold-resistant chemicals in their bodies.
+Several native moths are also present near the summit including Agrotis helela and Agrotis kuamauna.